michelemcrudele/ADVANCED-STATISTICS-FOR-PHYSICS-ANALYSIS/README.md

-# Bayesian_Inference
+# AS4PA
-This repository contains my project for the course ADVANCED STATISTICS FOR PHYSICS ANALYSIS, focusing on Bayesian Inference.
+This repository contains my exercises made during the course ADVANCED STATISTICS FOR PHYSICS ANALYSIS.